troclaux/todo-project/README.md

 ### To Do
 - Landing page
+- Integrate frontend with backend
 - Learn how to test PERN stack
 - Write Pipeline that builds application
-    - Make Dockerfile for frontend
-    - Make Dockerfile for backend
     - Build application with Kubernetes .yaml file
     - Setup Kubernetes cluster over aws cloud with Terraform and Ansible
     - Connect Kubernetes cluster with Jenkins that triggers on git push